1. What is Intrinsic Design?

 How is it different from Responsive Design?

 One way to visualize the difference between responsive and intrinsic design is to consider the differences between a native mobile app and mobile web.
-A native app often feels more natural to use on the phone because its overall layout, design language, and performance usually belongs to a phone.
-Whereas mobile web design is more likely going to be a squished version of desktop design hidden under a hamburger menu.
+A native app often feels more natural to use on the phone because its overall layout, design language, and often performance belongs to a phone.
+Whereas mobile web design is more likely going to be a squished version of the desktop layout snucked away under a hamburger menu.
 Read more about this here.